In Pennsylvania, the Institute on Disabilities at Temple University administers the iCanConnect program.

 The goal of iCanConnect is to ensure that low-income individuals who have combined hearing and vision loss can access telephone, advanced communications and information services, which will help them make a phone call, send an email, access the Internet or use other communications technology to communicate with family, friends and community members.

-Sandra McNally, the assistant director of community services, says iCanConnect a good fit because the Institute already distributes telecommunication equipment to Pennsylvanians with disabilities.
+Sandra McNally, the assistant director of AT Programs, says iCanConnect a good fit because the Institute already distributes telecommunication equipment to Pennsylvanians with disabilities.

 About the Institute on Disabilities at Temple University